Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ### Setting up Chip tool

-Once PSoC6 is up and running, we need to set up chip-tool on Raspberry Pi 4 to perform commissioning and cluster control.
+Once PSOC™ 6 is up and running, we need to set up chip-tool on Raspberry Pi 4 to perform commissioning and cluster control.

 -   Set up python controller.